shlomi-noach/awesome-mysql/README.md

 *Proxies to MySQL*

 - [MaxScale](https://github.com/mariadb-corporation/MaxScale) - open-source, database-centric proxy.
+- [Mixer](https://github.com/siddontang/mixer) - a MySQL proxy powered by Go which aims to supply a simple solution for MySQL sharding.
 - [MySQL Proxy](https://launchpad.net/mysql-proxy) - A simple program that sits between your client and MySQL server(s) that can monitor, analyze or transform their communication.
 - [ProxySQL](https://github.com/renecannao/proxysql) - High performance proxy for MySQL.